-1. Put a large pan on a medium heat.
+1. Fill and boil your kettle.
+Put a large pan on a medium heat.
 Add 1 tsp cumin seeds and toast for 1 min till the seeds start to pop and jump.
 Tip them into a large bowl and set aside.
 Take the pan off the heat.

 2. Peel and finely chop the onion.
 Put the pan back on a medium heat for 2 mins, then add 1 tbsp oil and the onion.
 Season with a pinch of salt and fry, stirring often, for 5 mins till the onion starts to soften and become golden.